Digital Research

 Digital Research, Inc. (DR or DRI) was a privately held American software company created by Gary Kildall to market and develop his CP/M operating system and related 8-bit, 16-bit and 32-bit systems like MP/M, Concurrent DOS, FlexOS, Multiuser DOS, DOS Plus, DR DOS and GEM.
 It was the first large software company in the microcomputer world.
 Digital Research was originally based in Pacific Grove, California, later in Monterey, California.

 History

 1974–1979: Founding and incorporation

 In 1972, Gary Kildall, an instructor at the Naval Postgraduate School in Monterey, California, began working at Intel as a consultant under the business name Microcomputer Applications Associates (MAA).
 By 1974, he had developed Control Program/Monitor, or CP/M, the first disk operating system for microcomputers.

-In 1974 he incorporated as Intergalactic Digital Research, with his wife handling the business side of the operation.
+In 1974 he incorporated as Intergalactic Digital Research, with his wife, Dorothy McEwen Kildall, handling the business side of the operation.
 The company soon began operating under its shortened name Digital Research.
 The company's operating systems, starting with CP/M for 8080/Z80-based microcomputers, were the de facto standard of their era.
 Digital Research's product suite included the original 8-bit CP/M and its various offshoots like MP/M (1979), a multi-tasking multi-user version of CP/M.